Best GoPro 2020: which GoPro camera should you buy?

 GoPro is to action cameras what Google is to search engines.
 It has fresh competition from the surprisingly brilliant DJI Oslo Action.
 But for now at least, GoPro is the name to beat.
 But which is the best GoPro to buy?

-We’ve used all four of the current models.
+We’ve used all of the current models, and those from the last generation you can still buy.
 We attached them to bikes and became “that person” running along awkwardly with a GoPro attached to a selfie stick.
 The things we do for you.

 There are no duds in the GoPro action camera line-up.
 Here are some insights into which model may be right for you.